SUZUKI GSX-R600 (2011 - on) Review

 Equipment

-The GSX-R600 is as well equipped as any other supersports machine, but electronics are restricted to a two-mode power map and an electronically adjustable, speed-sensitive steering damper.
+The GSX-R600 was as well equipped as any other supersport machine, but electronics were restricted to a two-mode power map and an electronically adjustable, speed-sensitive steering damper.
+There was no traction control, quickshifter, or ABS.

-The lower of the two power maps has so little power you’d barely use it and the steering damper isn’t as good as a manually-adjustable aftermarket item.
+The lower of the two power maps had so little power you’d barely use it and the steering damper wasn’t as good as a manually-adjustable aftermarket item.

 Specs |